-Realm JS is published under the Apache 2.0 license.
-Realm Core is also published under the Apache 2.0 license and is available here.
+Realm JS is published under a mix of the Apache License 2.0 and the Realm Platform Extensions License.
+Realm Core is published under the Apache 2.0 license and is available here.

 This product is not being made available to any person located in Cuba, Iran, North Korea, Sudan, Syria or the Crimea region, or to any other person that is not eligible to receive the product under U.S. law.

 If you use Realm and are happy with it, all we ask is that you please consider sending out a tweet mentioning @realm to share your thoughts